About The Danish 3R-Center

 - Minimise the use of laboratory animals in specific experiments

-- Improve conditions of laboratory animals
+- Improve conditions for laboratory animals

 - Initiate and support research in laboratory animal studies and the development of alternatives

-- Cooperate with similar centres abroad
+- Collaborate with equivalent centers abroad

 Sign up for our newsletter - don't miss information about our annual symposium etc.